bondarevv23/library-management/README.md

 Test project for managing book storage.

 The API includes CRUD operations for 2 resources: authors and books.
 It also has a fuzzy search of books by title and a selection of all books by author.
 For the author entity, caching is implemented using Redis at the endpoints of selecting.
 Pagination is implemented on all endpoints with a potentially large response.
 Fuzzy search is implemented using the Levenshtein distance and has 2 implementations: on the database side and on the service side (the implementation can be switched using a toggle).
-All requests are validated; in case of an error, a correct and understandable description is displayed in the log.
+All requests are validated, in case of an error, a correct and understandable description is displayed in the log.
 The DbUp library is used for migrations.
 For validation, the FluentValidation library is used.

 Database [schema](./library-management-backend/Resources/Db).